 By the mid-1950s arthritis had affected Peterson’s hands so badly that she could only paint occasionally.
 Peterson spent the last five years of her life living with her niece in Kansas.
 She died in 1965.

-Since Peterson’s death her name has fallen into minor obscurity, although her works continue to be highly coveted by collectors.
+Since Peterson’s death, her works continue to be highly coveted by collectors.
 This is due partially to her artistic oeuvre not fitting neatly into a single movement of art history.
 Peterson’s love for painting floral arrangements is not consistent with her contemporaries’ ideas of the avant-garde.
 However, while Peterson painted gardens, town squares, and beach scenes in an impressionistic representational style, she was also – like her Modernist peers – pushing the boundaries of an accepted norm.
 Peterson’s biography is a testament to her passionate, and very determined quest to depict beauty.
 She persevered against the conventions of her modest upbringing to establish a career as an artist, and she preserved against the conventions of her gender to establish herself as an independent and internationally experienced artist.
 As a result, Peterson’s flower portraits and international landscapes are a tribute to her adventuresome spirit and resolve to capture elusive beauty on canvas.

 1876 Born in Elgin, Illinois as Jennie Christine Peterson

 1895 Moves to New York to study painting at the Pratt Institute